fattjake/CGTutorial/0-For-Instructor/Lab.markdown

 ## Add the Graph

 The next step is to add the graph (and remove the stroke around the rectangle).
-Remove these lines of code:
+Remove these lines of code (your code may vary slightly - these appear at the end):

 	UIColor.lightGrayColor().setStroke()
 	lineGraphRectPath.lineWidth = 1